TChanhTinh/dotfiles-that-suckless/README.md

 * dwm-statuscmd-signal
 * dwmblocks-statuscmd

-The scripts are taken from owl4ce/dotfiles repository
+The scripts are taken from owl4ce/dotfiles repository and modified